vikash-india/UnixNotes2Myself/src/sysadmin/administer_users.md

 ### Add a User
 ```
-sudo adduser username # Enter other details when prompted.
+sudo adduser username
+# Fill other details when prompted.
 ```

 ### Delete a User and its Primary Group